 6. Andaz Maui

-This resort is on the beach and offers many guided activities, such as Chef’s Table at Ka’ana Kitchen, a mixologist class, surf lessons, coconut weaving, lei-making, kayak tour, outrigger excursion, and more.
+The resort also offers many guided cultural experiences, such as Chef’s Table at Ka’ana Kitchen, a mixologist class, surf lessons, coconut weaving, lei-making, kayak tours, outrigger excursions, and more.

 And did we also mention there’s the golf course, just a five-minute drive away?
 Oh yeah, you’ll be quite busy with fun and romance here.